-With the knowledge of this and understanding that our trees may face further problems in the future, it makes sense to try and be as diverse as possible with our species selection.
+With this knowledge and understanding that our trees may face further problems in the future, we must try and be as diverse as possible with our species selection.

 Mixed Avenue Planting